 After years of perfecting our process and delivering consistent bats to some of the game’s best players, Marucci is the No. 1 bat in the Big Leagues.
-Marucci partners Buster Posey, Anthony Rizzo, and Andrew McCutchen have been loyal users of our bats for years and rave about the quality and consistency.
+Marucci partners Buster Posey, Anthony Rizzo, and Francisco Lindor have been loyal users of our bats for years and rave about the quality and consistency.
 We handcraft that same Big League-trusted quality and understanding into every wood bat we produce.

 From wood selection to handcrafted finishing and packaging, every Marucci wood baseball bat, regardless of model or customer, passes through 16 sets of hands that individually assessed for perfection at each stage of the wood bat process.

 Quality and attention to detail are givens with Marucci, but there are a few more variables when selecting the perfect wood baseball bat for you based on experience level and individual preference.

 Marucci Pro Model wood bats reflect that player's exact specs from the knob through the barrel.
 Every bat is bone rubbed, and all maples are ink dot certified for slope of grain, just like our Big League-issued models.

 Every Marucci Pro Model can be customized with your choice of wood type, size, colors, and personalization to create the ultimate gamer that's uniquely your own.

 WOOD BATS FOR BEGINNERS